Variant Effect Predictor Annotation sources

 - transcript_mapper : used to convert between genomic, cdna,

 cds and protein coordinates.
-A copy of this is cached separately
+A copy of this is cached separately by VEP as

 As mentioned above, a special hash key "_variation_effect_feature_cache" is created on the transcript object and used to cache things used by VEP in predicting consequences, things which might otherwise have to be fetched from the database.
 Some of these are stored in place of equivalent keys that are deleted as described above.
 The following keys and data are stored: